 Teachers will use a balanced approach by using three grading categories (Engagement, Progression, and Mastery) to determine grades for each course.
 Academic grades are based on standards and reflect what the student knows and is able to do.
 Each of the three categories must be represented, and each category shall include a variety of evidence/assignments.
-Participation points are not attendance points, and academic grades are not reduced as punishment for misconduct.
+Participation points are not attendance points, and academic grades are not reduced as punishment for misconduct or inappropriate behaviors.

 Categories of Academic Grades (must include all three) Evidence/Assignments for Each Category (Examples include, but are not limited to, the following.)
-Student Engagement With Standards and Success Skills • Shall count for no more than 20% of the total academic grade Participation, group work, class discussion, journals/ logs/notebooks, projects, teacher observation, student reflection, or other evidence of student interaction Student Progression Toward Standards and Success Skills • Shall count for no more than 30% of the total academic grade Homework, problem solving, class assignments, quizzes, anecdotal records, projects, student self-assessment, or other evidence of student progress Student Mastery of Standards • Shall count for no more than 70% of the total academic grade Tests/Proficiency assessments, projects (e.g., project or problem-based), performance assessments, demonstrations, authentic assessments, presentations, or other evidence of student mastery Teachers must use all three categories listed above when setting up their gradebook, Infinite Campus, or other electronic gradebook. • No one assignment can count for more than one-third of an entire category (Engagement, Progression, and Mastery).
+Student Engagement With Standards and Success Skills • Shall count for no more than 20% of the total academic grade.
+Participation, group work, class discussion, journals/ logs/notebooks, projects, teacher observation, student reflection, demonstrations of learning, defenses, and/or other evidence of student interaction Student Progression Toward Standards and Success Skills • Shall count for no more than 30% of the total academic grade.
+Homework, problem solving, class assignments, quizzes, anecdotal records, projects, student self-assessment, demonstrations of learning, defenses, and/or other evidence of student progress Student Mastery of Standards and Success Skills • Shall count for no more than 70% of the total academic grade.
+Tests/Proficiency assessments, projects (e.g., project or problem-based), performance assessments, demonstrations of learning, authentic assessments, presentations/defenses, or other evidence of student mastery Teachers must use all three categories listed above when setting up their gradebook, Infinite Campus, or other electronic gradebook.

-Each teacher must supply a copy of his or her grading procedures/syllabi, as aligned with the SPP&G Handbook, to the students and the principal/designee.
+Each teacher must supply a copy of his or her grading procedures/syllabi to the students, parents/guardians, and the principal/designee.
 The Infinite Campus gradebook should also align with the SPP&G Handbook and syllabus.
 Parents/Guardians may obtain information about grading procedures from their child, through online resources, at Open House, and during parent-teacher conferences.